 Want to see a typical day at a hearing?
 View this video.

-The training consists of an online basic arbitrator training course and exam (8 hours) and, an online expungement training course and exam (1.5 hours).
-After completing the mandatory online trainings, new arbitrators may attend a voluntary orientation.
-Orientations take place telephonically or in person at a regional office, and give new arbitrators a chance to meet FINRA staff and ask questions about serving on the roster.
+After completing the mandatory online training, new arbitrators may attend a voluntary orientation.
+Orientations are via webinar and give new arbitrators a chance to meet FINRA staff and ask questions about serving on the roster.

 FINRA also offers advanced arbitrator training on specific areas of FINRA's arbitration rules and processes.
 These sessions are available to an arbitrator who has passed the Basic Arbitrator Training Program.